racinmat/drakarn-crawling/readme.md

 ## anidb tags

-only 4 categories here, search by tags
+Only 4 categories here, search by tags.
+Search by tags can be done here https://anidb.net/search/anime Anime have rating and average scores here, use only the rating, do not use average, sort by the rating.

 - first: action, adventure, shounen
 - second: romance